 - Jerkass Realization: Korra realizes when she makes friends, Emi and Roumei, that she has been a jerk to Asami.
-Korra realizes she has been looking down on Asami for more feminine that her and for dating Mako.
+Korra realizes she has been looking down on Asami for being more feminine that her and for dating Mako.
 She later apologizes to Asami for it when she and Tarrlok return to Republic City.

-- A Match Made In Stockholm: Korra and Tarrlok.
+- A Match Made in Stockholm: Korra and Tarrlok.

 - Marital Rape License: To Tarrlok's credit, he explicitly averts this.
 He doesn't have sex with Korra until their relationship significantly improves and Korra clearly gives him her definite consent, which he constantly checks for.

 - May-December Romance: Korra's 17 and Tarrlok is 38.